wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Because the virtual network does not need ongoing connectivity to the Contoso on-premises network, Contoso decided on a cloud-only virtual network.

-They created a cloud-only virtual network with the following settings using the Azure preview portal:
+They created a cloud-only virtual network with the following settings using the Azure Management Portal:

 - Name: AZFAE-USE-VN01
-- Location: China East 2
+- Location: China East
 - Virtual network address space: 10.0.0.0/8
 - First subnet:
 	- Name: FrontEnd